|Hermetic MultiFile Search|

-The search module of Hermetic MultiFile Search is for searching Word docx files, text, HTML, XML, etc. files in a hierarchy of files on hard disk, CD, etc. (not for searching files on the web).
+The search module of Hermetic MultiFile Search is for searching Word DOCX files, HTML, XML and text files on hard disk, CD, etc. (not for searching files on the web).
 It requires an index file previously created by the index module containing data regarding the contents of the searchable files.

 Search words and search type